NC lawmakers pass 12-week abortion ban; governor vows veto

 RALEIGH, N.C.
 (AP) — North Carolina lawmakers on Thursday approved a ban on nearly all abortions after 12 weeks of pregnancy, down from the current 20 weeks, in response to last year's overturning of Roe v.
 Wade at the U.S. Supreme Court.

-Nonetheless, the 29-20 vote by the Senate was met with loud cries of “Abortion rights now!” from about 100 observers who had crowded into the gallery to watch the debate.
-Police quickly cleared the area, but protesters could still be heard yelling “Shame!” from outside the closed doors.
+Nonetheless, the 29-20 party-line vote by the Senate was met with loud cries of “Abortion rights now!” from about 100 observers who had crowded into the gallery to watch the debate.
+Police quickly cleared the area, but protesters could still be heard shouting “Shame!” from outside the closed doors.
+The House passed the measure Wednesday night on a similar party-line vote.

-While perhaps less restrictive, North Carolina's bill has far-reaching consequences.
+While perhaps less stringent, North Carolina's bill has far-reaching consequences.
 Before its passage, many women from nearby states with restrictive laws had traveled to the state for abortions in later stages of pregnancy.

 Abortion-rights supporter Democratic Gov. Roy Cooper has pledged to veto the bill, calling it “an egregious, unacceptable attack on the women of our state,” but GOP seat margins and assurances from chamber leaders indicate a veto will likely be overridden.

-The Senate completed legislative passage of the bill Thursday afternoon after the House passed the measure Wednesday night on a similar party-line vote.
 Democrats unsuccessfully attempted several parliamentary maneuvers to get the measure sent back to committee during an hourslong debate.
-Senate Minority Leader Dan Blue of Wake County said this was the first time all 20 members of the chamber’s Democratic caucus spoke on the floor about a single bill.
+Senate Minority Leader Dan Blue of Wake County said it was unprecedented that all 20 members of the chamber’s Democratic caucus spoke on the floor about the bill.
 He called the abortion vote “one of the most consequential things we have done in this chamber.”

-State law currently bans almost all abortions after 20 weeks of pregnancy.
+State law currently bans nearly all abortions after 20 weeks of pregnancy.
 Starting July 1, the ban would be reduced to 12 weeks.
-It also places limits on new exceptions, capping abortions at 20 weeks in cases of rape or incest and 24 weeks for “life-limiting” fetal anomalies, including certain physical or genetic disorders that can be diagnosed prenatally.
+It also would place limits on new exceptions, capping abortions at 20 weeks in cases of rape or incest and 24 weeks for “life-limiting” fetal anomalies, including certain physical or genetic disorders that can be diagnosed prenatally.
 An existing exception for when the life of the pregnant woman is in danger would remain.

 The 46-page bill, which was revealed just this week after months of private negotiations by Republican legislators, also includes more medical and paperwork requirements for pregnant women and physicians and licensing requirements for abortion clinics.